-In addition, the European Green Bond Regulation, which entered into force on December 20, 2023 and will be effective from December 21, 2024, introduces a voluntary label (the "European Green Bond Standard") for issuers of green use of proceeds bonds (such as the Green Notes) where the proceeds will be invested in economic activities aligned with the EU Taxonomy.
+In addition, the European Green Bond Regulation, which entered into force on December 20, 2023 and is applicable since December 21, 2024, introduces (i) a voluntary label (the "European Green Bond Standard") for issuers of green use of proceeds bonds (such as the Green Notes) where the proceeds will be invested in economic activities aligned with the EU Taxonomy; (ii) optional disclosure templates for bonds marketed as environmentally sustainable and for sustainability-linked bonds; and (iii) a system to register and supervise external reviewers of green bonds aligned with the European Green Bond Standard.
 Any Green Notes issued under the Program will not be aligned with such European Green Bond Standard and will only intend to comply with the criteria and processes set out in the SDGs Funding Framework.

 As of the date of this Offering Memorandum, the impact that the European Green Bond Standard may have on investor demand for, and pricing of, green use of proceeds bonds (such as the Green Notes) that do not meet such standard is unclear.
 However, failure to comply with the European Green Bond Standard may reduce the demand and liquidity for the Green Notes and adversely affect their price.
 Therefore, any projects or uses may not meet investor expectations regarding such "green", "social" or "sustainable" or other equivalently-labeled performance objectives and adverse environmental, social and other impacts may occur during the implementation of any projects or uses.